Psittacosaurus: Assigned species

-P. amitabha was named by Napoli et al. in 2019 from a complete skull and partial skeleton. recovered in the Barremian Andakhuduk Formation of Mongolia.
+P. amitabha was named by American researcher James Napoli and colleagues in 2019 from a nearly complete skull, mandibles and a fragmentary postcranial skeleton.
+These remains were discovered by American fossil collectors M. A. Norell and J. M. Clark from the Ondai Sayr locality in the Tsaagan Nor basin of central Mongolia.
+This specimen is one of the few vertebrate fossils known from the Andakhuduk Formation, which dates to the Barremian stage of the early Cretaceous period.
 It is named after Amitabha Buddha.

 Description

 Size comparison of P. mongoliensis to a human.

 The species of Psittacosaurus vary in size and specific features of the skull and skeleton, but share the same overall body shape.
 The best-known—P. mongoliensis—can reach 2 metres (6.5 ft) in length.
 The maximum adult body weight was most likely over 20 kilogrammes (44 lb) in P. mongoliensis.
 Several species approach P. mongoliensis in size (P. lujiatunensis, P. neimongoliensis, P. xinjiangensis), while others are somewhat smaller (P. sinensis, P. meileyingensis).
 The smallest known species, P. ordosensis, is 30% smaller than P. mongoliensis.
 The largest are P. lujiatunensis and P. sibiricus, although neither is significantly larger than P. mongoliensis.
 Psittacosaurus postcranial skeletons are more typical of a 'generic' bipedal ornithischian.
 There are only four digits on the manus ('hand'), as opposed to the five found in most other ornithischians (including all other ceratopsians), while the four-toed hindfoot is very similar to many other small ornithischians.